 Health Indicator Report of Preterm Birth

-NotesNote: County represents county of mother's residence. * Use caution in interpreting rates for Piute, Rich, and Wayne counties, the estimates have a coefficient of variation >30% and are therefore deemed unreliable by Utah Department of Health standards. ** The estimates for Daggett county have been suppressed because 1) the relative standard error is greater than 50% or the relative standard error can't be determined or 2) the observed number of events is very small and not appropriate for publication.
-2017 U.S. data is final.
+NotesNote: County represents county of mother's residence. * Use caution in interpreting rates for Piute County, the estimates have a coefficient of variation >30% and are therefore deemed unreliable by Utah Department of Health standards. ** The estimates for Daggett county have been suppressed because 1) the relative standard error is greater than 50% or the relative standard error can't be determined or 2) the observed number of events is very small and not appropriate for publication.
+2020 U.S. data is final.
 Preterm birth is calculated by obstetric estimate.

 - Utah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health